servo/servo.org/about.md

 Servo is an **independent** project hosted at Linux Foundation Europe and managed openly by the [Technical Steering Committee](https://github.com/servo/project/blob/main/governance/README.md).

-We are currently working on **transitioning Servo from a research project to a production-ready web engine** by delivering stable APIs, improving user interaction capabilities, and fostering an active community that contributes to its growth.
+The current short-term focus of the project is to **transition Servo from a research project to a production-ready web engine** by delivering stable APIs, improving user interaction capabilities, and fostering an active community that contributes to its growth.

 In the long run, we want to make Servo the **leading embeddable web engine** that powers innovative applications and frameworks, offering unparalleled performance, stability, and modern web standards compliance.